Leon Štukelj

 He is a noted figure in Slovenian sporting history. Štukelj is one of the first Slovene athletes to have risen to the very top of his sport, where he remained right from the World Championships in Ljubljana in 1922 all the way to the 1936 Olympic Games in Berlin, at which point he finished his competitive gymnastics career.

 Štukelj competed at seven major international competitions and won a total of twenty medals: eight gold, six silver, and six bronze.
-At the Olympic Games alone he won six medals: two gold medals (counted for Yugoslavia) in Paris in 1924, one gold medal and two bronze in Amsterdam in 1928, and a silver medal in Berlin in 1936.
+At the Olympic Games alone he won six medals: two gold medals (counted for Yugoslavia) in Paris in 1924, one gold medal and two bronze in Amsterdam in 1928 and a silver medal in Berlin in 1936.

 Biography

-Štukelj was born in Novo Mesto, Austria-Hungary (now in Slovenia).
+Štukelj was born in Kandija (part of Novo Mesto since 1923), Austria-Hungary (now in Slovenia).
+His baptismal record bears the name Leopold, crossed out and replaced with Leo.
+A 1999 addendum to the volume corrects the name Leo to Leon; his name appears as both Leo Štukelj and Leon Štukelj in newspapers of the 1920s and 1930s.

 In 1927, Štukelj graduated with a degree in law.
 Since his youth, he was an active member of the Slovenian Sokol athletic movement.
-After finishing his sports career, he became a judge, first in his hometown Novo Mesto.
+After finishing his sports career, he became a judge, first in his hometown of Novo Mesto.
 Later, he moved to Lenart, and then to Maribor, where he lived until his death.
 After World War II, Štukelj was not a supporter of the newly formed Communist regime of Yugoslavia.
 He took part in the Yugoslav royalist (Chetnik) movement, hostile to Tito's partisans, and maintained contacts with the British Special Operations Executive.
 For these reasons, he was suspicious to the new Communist regime.
 After the war, he was first imprisoned, then released; but permanently barred from being a judge.
 He worked as a legal assistant for the rest of his career.

 Štukelj was presented at the opening ceremony of the Games of the XXVI Olympiad in Atlanta in 1996 as the oldest living Olympic gold medalist at the time, where he shook hands with the current President of the United States at the time, Bill Clinton.
 He also presented the medals to winners in the men's team competition.

-His one-hundredth birthday in 1998 was a major celebration in Slovenia. Štukelj still exercised regularly until even just before his death, only four days short of his one-hundred and first birthday.
-He is the longest living individual Olympic gold medalist.
+Štukelj died aged 100, in 1999.

-Today a sports hall in Novo Mesto, mainly used by a local basketball team, is named after him, in addition to the University Sports Hall situated on the campus of the University of Maribor.
+A sports hall in Novo Mesto, mainly used by a local basketball team, was named after Štukelj, in addition to the University Sports Hall situated on the campus of the University of Maribor.